-- Over 1,600 film clips and full films in the Scottish Screen Archive
+- Over 1,700 film clips and full films in the Moving Image Archive

-- 'Library favourites' — videos about material in NLS collections
+- 'Library favourites' — Learning zone videos about material in our collections

-- Video guides — find out what we have and how you can use NLS collections and services
+- Video guides — find out what we have and how you can use Library collections and services

-- Short films made by NLS, produced by our in-house film group
+- Short films made by us that were produced by an in-house film group

 - Watch the John Murray Archive Lecture given by John and Virginia Murray in 2007.

-- Audio recordings of some of our events
+- Audio recordings of some of our past events

 - Audio podcasts in iTunes